jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

   - [ ] session_variables

 ### Problem-01: view global_variables is not avaibale in information_schema rather switched to performance_schema database in MySQL 5.7 and MySQL 8
-**Impact:** This issue can hot monitoring and trending system which may use those queries to collect MySQL metrics.
+**Impact:** This issue can hit monitoring and trending system which may use those queries to collect MySQL metrics.

 **Simulation:**
 ```bash